LayTec-AG/Plotly.Blazor/README.md

 ### Prerequisites

 To create Blazor Server Apps, install the latest version of Visual Studio 2019 with the ASP.NET and web development workload.
-For the example with Blazor WebAssembly you need the current preview of Visual Studio 2019.
+For Blazor WebAssembly you need at least Visual Studio 2019 16.6+.
 Another alternative would be to use Visual Studio code.
 Click [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=visual-studio-code) for more information.

 ### Installing